commercialhaskell/lts-haskell/README.md

 All of this is done using the Stackage code base; you can [see the description of the code](https://github.com/fpco/stackage/#lts) for more details.

+### Usage via Stack

+The [Stack build tool](http://haskellstack.com) includes built-in support for LTS Haskell, and will prefer using LTS releases whenever possible.

 ### Fast global install for default cabal-install on Linux

 For Linux user, If you install cabal-install by default.